misergeev/Puls_project/README.md

 # Puls_project
-TODO
+TODO:<br>
-Adaptation needs to be completed
+1. Adaptation needs to be completed